FabricGenomics/omicia_api_examples/README.md

 Most invalid requests (e.g. for invalid parameter values) return an HTTP status of 400, 404 or 422; authentication errors return an HTTP status of 401 or 403.

-All dates and times are returned in PST for the US server, GMT for the UK server.
+All dates and times are returned in PST for the US server, GMT for the EU server.

 Jump to:
 `Uploading Genomes`_,